Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 ### Create a hook for receiving anomaly alerts

-Metrics Advisor supports the [`EmailHook` and `WebHook`](#alerting-hook) classes as means of subscribing to [alerts](#anomaly-alert) notifications.
-In this example we'll illustrate how to create an `EmailHook`.
+Metrics Advisor supports the [`EmailNotificationHook`](#notification-hook) and the [`WebNotificationHook`](#notification-hook) classes as means of subscribing to [alerts](#anomaly-alert) notifications.
+In this example we'll illustrate how to create an `EmailNotificationHook`.
 Note that you need to pass the hook to an anomaly alert configuration to start getting notifications.
 See the sample [Create an anomaly alert configuration](#create-an-anomaly-alert-configuration) below for more information.

 ```C# Snippet:CreateHookAsync
 string hookName = "Sample hook";